catalinnick/austria-tour-sy/content/admin/index.md

 ---
 # Generate Wowchemy CMS

-type: wowchemycms
+# Uncomment the lines below to use the CMS:

-private: true
+#type: wowchemycms
-outputs:
+#outputs:
-  - wowchemycms_config
+#- wowchemycms_config
-  - HTML
+#- HTML
 ---